schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

 .. note ::

     Make sure to declare all fields as non-required.
 This is merely affecting the client-side validation, server-side validation is not affected.

-Configuring Your Form Type
+Configuring the form type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Now, we need to wire the form type with the dependency injection container: